Action Taimanin: Characters

+In Action Taimanin, the player takes the role of Fuuma Kotarou (ふうま 小太郎), the newly appointed captain of the Taimanin Task Force.
+Over the course of the game, Kotarou will recruit both playable and non-playable Task Force members.
+Playable characters can be obtained with in-game currency while Supporters are acquired through gacha banners.
 The following is a list of playable characters and does not cover the game's Supporters.
 Since the opening of the global server, the game adds a new playable character every 2 months.

 Development

-Action Taimanin was announced at TGS 2019 as an general audience aimed 3D game set in the Taimanin universe.
+Action Taimanin was announced at TGS 2019 as a general audience aimed 3D game set in the Taimanin universe.
 The starting playable characters unveiled were Igawa Asagi, Igawa Sakura, and Mizuki Yukikaze.

 Release

 Shortly after the Japanese release, users noticed a remixed version of Au5's "Snowblind" was used in-game but the artist wasn't featured in the game's credits.
 Gremory Games would then issue an apology for copyright infringement and take measures to avoid similar situations in the future.

 In September 2020, it was announced that Action Taimanin would be released globally for PC on Steam, as well as on iOS and Android devices.
 On May 4, 2021, the Japanese and global server merged with the former folding into the latter.
 The Japanese server final closure took place on July 27, with urging of Lilith and Gremory for Japanese players to register for a transfer.